Frequently Asked Questions (FAQs)

 Yes, but you probably have some of it already.
 In general, you'll need video and audio cables to connect your video source to the EasyStart system.
 And of course, make sure to order an EasyStart model that includes the live TV feature.
 Here are the types of connections that you can use.

-Analog sources we support:
+Sources we support:

 Some important notes:

 - In rare cases, some video sources may show a border on the edge of the picture, or may be shifted a bit to the left or right.
-However, this is not very common.

 Where does the content come from?